We’re launching a dedicated website for color sets for you to use in Rebelle!

 Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes. ????

-Canva - Known for its nifty photo editing tool, Canva also provides useful resources such as font combinations, logo maker or color palette ideas for stunning color combinations.
+Canva - Known for its nifty photo editing tool, Canva also provides useful resources such as font combinations, logo makers or color palette ideas for stunning color combinations.

 Colormind - This AI-powered color palette generator surprises with perfectly matching color combinations.
 The list is almost infinite as datasets are added each day.